A type that provides uniformly distributed random data.

 Random protocol as well as a version that uses the default system generator.
 For example, this

 Weekday enumeration provides static methods that return a random day of the week:

 Random type can have different characteristics than the default

-Random type.
-For example, a seedable generator can be used to generate the same sequence of random values for testing purposes.
+System type.
+For example, a seedable generator can be used to generate a repeatable sequence of random values for testing purposes.

 To make a custom type conform to the